-A project may also include activities/items improving farm efficiency, providing the cost of those activities/items does not exceed the limit of the project fee.
+A project may also include other activities improving farm efficiency, providing the cost of these does not exceed the limit of the project fee.
 For example:

 - energy efficiency components of infrastructure

-- equipment which improves farm productivity such as packing/pump sheds, fences, tractors or harvesting equipment
+- equipment which improves farm productivity such as packing/pump sheds, fences or harvesting equipment

 - activities improving farm efficiency, management or income